Russian gas clause in Ukraine peace deal

 Thanh Hà |

-Austria's Raiffeisen Bank International - the largest foreign bank in Russia - has just been fined more than 2 billion euros by a Russian court.
+Austria's Raiffeisen Bank International - the largest foreign bank in Russia - has just been fined more than 2 billion euros by a court in Russia.

 Russia's new strategy to revive gas industry